Unspent transaction output

 UTXOs constitute a chain of ownership depicted as a series of digital signatures dating back to the coin's inception, regardless of whether the coin was minted via mining, staking, or another procedure determined by the cryptocurrency protocol.

-Prominent examples of cryptocurrencies adopting the UTXO model include Bitcoin and Cardano.
-Cardano utilizes an extended version of the UTXO model known as EUTXO.
+The UTXO model was invented for Bitcoin.
+Cardano uses an extended version of the UTXO model known as EUTXO.

 Origins

 The conceptual framework of the UTXO model can be traced back to Hal Finney's Reusable Proofs of Work proposal, which itself was based on Adam Back's 1997 Hashcash proposal.
 Bitcoin, released in 2009, was the first widespread implementation of the UTXO model in practice.

-Comparison: UTXO Model vs. Account Model
+UTXO model vs. account Model

 Cryptocurrencies that utilize the UTXO model function differently compared to those using the account model.
 In the UTXO model, individual units of cryptocurrency, termed as unspent transaction outputs (UTXOs), are transferred between users, analogous to the exchange of physical cash.
 This model impacts how transactions and ownership are recorded and verified within the blockchain network.